berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 print("total of " .. cnt .. " records")
 ```

-> If you're new to M, to understand what's going on, you need to know that M database nodes are represented by a series of 'subscript' strings, just like a file-system path.
-Whereas a path might be `root/var/log/file`, an M node would be `root("var","log","nodename")` or `root.var.log.nodename`.
+> If you're new to YottaDB or M, to understand what's going on, you need to know that YottaDB database nodes are represented by a series of 'subscript' strings, just like a file-system path.
+Whereas a path might be `root/var/log/file`, a YottaDB node would be `root("var","log","nodename")` or `root.var.log.nodename`.
 Each node can hold a bit of data, further sub-nodes (similar to directories in a file-system), or both.

 The program above simply loops through a sequence of 5 million database nodes with subscripts `^BCAT.lvd.<n>` like so: